+Figure 4 shows the gene match scores of the five bi-clustering algorithms in this experiment.
+Their overall match scores and gene discovery rates under the union overlap model are plotted in Figures 10 and 11 in the Appendix.
 The results of the additive overlap model are in Figures 12, 13, and 14 in the Appendix.
-From all these results, one can see that our LinCoh outperformed the other four algorithms; OPSM and MSBE performed worse, but similarly to each other; CC performed the worst; and ISA demonstrated varying performance.
+From all these results, one can see that our LinCoh outperformed the other five algorithms; OPSM and MSBE performed worse, but similarly to each other; CC performed the worst; and ISA demonstrated varying performance.
+LCBD again shows better performance on low noise level and worse performance on high noise level.
+Note that he overall performance of LCBD on the overlapping test is better than on the noise test because the bi-clusters in the overlapping test has bigger sample size which makes the hough transform easier to capture the lines.

-3.2 Real datasets
+3.2.
+Real datasets

 The yeast dataset is obtained from [8], containing 2993 genes on 173 samples; the e.coli dataset (version 4 built 3) is from [6], which contains initially 4217 genes on 264 samples.
 Genes with small expression deviations were removed from the second dataset, giving rise to 3016 genes.
 Such a process ensures that all five bi-clustering algorithms can run on the dataset.
-In particular, it took two weeks for LinCoh to run on each dataset using a 2.2GHz CPU node of 2.5GB memory.
+In particular, it took two weeks for LinCoh to run on each dataset using a $2.2 \, \text{GHz}$ CPU node of $2.5 \, \text{GB}$ memory.
 The performance of an algorithm on these two real datasets is measured in gene functional enrichment score [13].
 First, the P-value of each output bi-cluster is defined using its most enriched functional class (biological process).